-We will see modest savings in this category due to the significant investment in HOPE Place improvements in 2023.
+We will see expected increases in this category due to the planned investments at HOPE Place for needed improvements in 2025.
 The budgeted Building and Facilities Expense includes building operations pertaining to utilities, trash/recycling, phone/internet, repairs & maintenance, cleaning, HVAC, fire systems, snow removal, and miscellaneous building expenses.